1993 European Tour: Changes for 1993

 There were few changes from the previous season, with the addition of the Madeira Island Open and a ProServ tournament in Bologna replacing the Volvo Open di Firenze.
 A new tournament was planned for South Africa but was not finalised.

-The cancellation of the Monte Carlo Open in February prompted rescheduling of the Irish Open to ensure there was no gap in the schedule prior to The Open Championship.
-The Honda Open, originally scheduled opposite the Dunhill Cup, was later moved to the fill the dates vacated by the Irish Open.
+The cancellation of the Monte Carlo Open in February prompted rescheduling of the Carroll's Irish Open to ensure there was no gap in the schedule prior to The Open Championship.
+The Honda Open, originally scheduled opposite the Dunhill Cup, was later moved to the fill the dates vacated by the Carroll's Irish Open.
 In early March, the Kronenbourg Open was added to replace the cancelled ProServ tournament.

 Schedule

 The following table lists official events during the 1993 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Order of Merit

 The Order of Merit was titled as the Volvo Order of Merit and was based on prize money won during the season, calculated in Pound sterling.